TROTOM "First Thursday" ZOOM

 See this program by clicking HERE.

-The massive Warren Family Ranches
+The Massive Warren Family Ranches

 The Warrens made their fortune in Three Oaks in the late 19th century.
 Thanks to the "cowboy fascination" of Charles Warren, the family bought huge ranches in the American Southwest and Mexico.
 Dr. David Murrah, former Director of the Southwest Collections at Texas Tech University, lays out the saga of the Warren ranches.
-A special bonus-- some descendants of the Warrens and others who helped manage the ranches attended the program, and provide their own recollections during a discussion.
+A special bonus-- some Warren descendants and others who helped manage the ranches attended the program, and provide their own recollections during a discussion.

 To see it, click HERE.